ITAM

 • Public-facing without controls?
 Access shut.
 Fast.

 4️⃣ Audit on autopilot.
-This is where the software asset management best practices lock in.
+This is where the IT asset management best practices lock in.

 • Recurring scans?
 Yep.